IceHawk11/Transparent-Antenna-Reference-Papers/README.md

-# Some refernce papers on Optically Transparent Patch Antennas
+# Some reference papers on Optically Transparent Patch Antennas